Please wait. Due to its content this page might take a while to load...

 - Pre Roll

-Enter the properties that should be applied as soon as a new clip / container is added to the timeline.
-For more information about these and other clip settings see the Clip Inspector.
+Change the properties that should be applied as soon as a new clip / container is added to the timeline.
+For more information about these and other clip settings see the Clip Inspector and Clip Summary Inspector.

 - Auto-Increase Cue Number